 Pressing the Alarm Button will take you to the Alarm Clock page.
-On this page are two scroll bars that allow you to set the time that you want the alarm to sound.
-There is also a selector to set the alarm from Off to Once Only to Every Day settings.
-There is also a Back Button that will take you back to the Clock Screen and a Set Clock Button that will take you to Monitor Configuration page 1, which will allow you to set the system time.
+On this page are two scroll bars that allow you to set the time of day for the alarm.
+This page also contains a Back Button that returns you to the previous page, as well as, an up/down arrow that allows you to toggle the alarm between the Off, Once Only or Every Day settings and a Set Clock Button.
+The Set Clock Button takes you to Monitor Configuration page 1, which allows you to set the system time.

 Pressing the Timer Button on the Clock Screen accesses the Countdown Timer screen.
 This screen has two scroll bars that allow you to set the countdown minutes and seconds.
 There is a Start Button on this screen that when pressed begins the countdown timer.
-This screen also has Back and Set Clock Buttons the same as the Alarm Clock screen.
+This screen also has Back and Set Clock Buttons the same as the Alarm

-FEATURES SYSTEM DIAGNOSTICS SCREEN 1
+FEATURES SCREENS SYSTEM DIAGNOSTICS SCREEN 1

-This first Systems Diagnostics Screen is accessed by pressing the System Diagnostic Button located on the Features Screens or from the "Prev" Button located on second Systems Diagnostics Screen.
+The first Systems Diagnostics Screen is accessed by pressing the System Diagnostic Button located on the Features Screens or from the "Prev" Button located on second Systems Diagnostics Screen.
 This Screen displays any system faults present on the control system.

-FEATURES SYSTEM DIAGNOSTICS SCREEN 2
+FEATURES SCREENS SYSTEM DIAGNOSTICS SCREEN 2

-This second Systems Diagnostics Screen is accessed by pressing the Next Button located on the first Systems Diagnostics Screen or from the "Prev" Button located on third Systems Diagnostics Screen.
-This Screen displays communications status present on the control system.
+This screen has the optional Floor Heat Configuration Button The second Monitor Configuration Screen is accessed by pressing the Next Button located on the first Monitor Configuration Screen or from the "Prev" Button located on third Monitor Configuration Screen.
+This Screen allows you to set the Day Time Display Setting by pressing the associated Up and Down Buttons

-FEATURES SYSTEM DIAGNOSTICS SCREEN 3
+FEATURES SCREENS SYSTEM DIAGNOSTICS SCREEN 3